hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 15. Install cid-cmd using the following command: `pip3 install -U git+https://github.com/aws-samples/aws-cudos-framework-deployment.git@export-views`
 ![Images/cidazure-setup-dashboard-cidcmdinstall](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmdinstall.png?width=1000px)

 16. Run `aws s3 cp s3://SOURCEBUCKET/CloudIntelligenceDashboardforAzure.yaml  /tmp/CloudIntelligenceDashboardforAzure.yaml`.
 This will copy the QuickSight Dashboard template to CloudShell.
-Replace **SOURCEBUCKET** with the name of your Source Bucket.
+Replace **SOURCEBUCKET** with the name of the Source Bucket.
 This is the name of the bucket you uploaded the source files to way back at the start of the lab.
 In the screenshot below our bucket is called *awscidforazuresourcecode*
 ![Images/cidazure-setup-dashboard-s3tocloudshell](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-s3tocloudshell.png?width=1000px)

 17. Start the import process by running `cid-cmd deploy --resources /tmp/CloudIntelligenceDashboardforAzure.yaml`.
 Use the arrow keys on your keyboard to select *cloudintelligencedashboardforazure* from the dashboard selection list.
 ![Images/cidazure-setup-dashboard-cidcmd2](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd2.png?width=1000px)

-18. Select the **Athena WorkGroup** created by your deployment.
+18. Select the **Athena WorkGroup** created by the deployment.
 In our example we used *cid* as the prefix code and the resource id is *atw*
 ![Images/cidazure-setup-dashboard-cidcmd3](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd3.png?width=600px)

-19. Select the **Glue database** created by your deployment.
+19. Select the **Glue database** created by the deployment.
 In our example we used *cid* as the prefix code and the resource id is *gld*
 ![Images/cidazure-setup-dashboard-cidcmd4](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd4.png?width=600px)

 20. If all goes well you will receive the prestigious **Congratulations!** message.
-You can choose to share the dashboard with everyone in your QuickSight account or not.
+You can choose to share the dashboard with everyone in the QuickSight account or not.
 ![Images/cidazure-setup-dashboard-cidcmd5](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-cidcmd5.png?width=600px)

 Great we have a Dashboard, but we cant edit this and it's got no data.
 Lets save it as a QuickSight Analysis and change the dataset.